miguelamello/golang-faceid-api/README.md

 This FaceID API utilizes of a FRV sent by the client to identify if the given FRV matches any FRV in the database.
 If the given FRV matches any FRV in the database, the API grants access to the client.
 Otherwise, the API denies access to the client.

 ## Conclusion
 This project is a simple implementation of a Face Recognition API.
 It is a simple API that can be used to integrate Face Recognition in any application.
 The API is written in Golang and uses the REST architecture.
 The client can be written in any language, and can come from any platform (web, mobile, desktop, etc).
-If you want to implement Face Recognition in your application, you can use this API as a starting point.
+If you want to implement Face Recognition in your application, you can use FaceID API as a starting point.
 Please, feel free to contact me at `miguelangelomello@gmail.com` if you have any questions or suggestions.
 Thank you!